-Although the production of map prints has not been affected, the global shipping infrastructure is under significant stress and delays are being reported as well as errors in tracking.
+*July Update* We are experiencing a delay in the production of Stretched Canvas Prints due to increased demand.
+Please allow 2-3 weeks for fulfillment of these products.
+Thank you.
+The global shipping infrastructure is under significant stress and delays are being reported as well as errors in tracking.
 We greatly appreciate your patience during this time.
 Below is a summary of the common errors and delays reported by our customers.
 1) Package delays Shipping times have increased worldwide across all delivery services.
 When your order is shipped, you will receive a confirmation email (check your spam folder regularly).
-Although the average shipping time is about 5-7 business days, your order may take up to two weeks from the shipping date to arrive...
+Although the average...

 The featured map for February 2020 is now live.
 Santa Cruz County California, 1889, a map originally published by Andrew J. Hatch of San Francisco.
 The original map was in 6 separate pieces and was very worn down.
 The restoration was tough, but really came out beautiful in the end.
 Check out the high-resolution version here.